 Rani Ki Vav

-Rani ki Vav was built in the complex Maru-Gurjara architectural style.
-Designed as an inverted temple highlighting the sanctity of water, it is divided into seven levels of stairs with more than 500 principle sculptures and over a thousand minor ones combine religious, mythological and secular images.
+Rani ki Vav was built in the complex Maru-Gurjara architectural style, and is one of the must-visit Patan places to visit.
+Designed as an inverted temple highlighting the sanctity of water, it is divided into seven levels of stairs with more than 500 principle sculptures and over a thousand minor ones combine with religious, mythological, and secular images.
 This magnificent east-facing step well measures approximately 64 m long, 20 m wide & 27 m deep.
 Every surface of the well and levels are adorned with fine sculptures of Hindu deities including those of Ganesh on the lower levels, preceded by those of Vishnu, Laxmi-Narayan, Uma-Mahesh, etc. The most imposing imagery is Lord Vishnu reclining on the thousand-hooded serpent Shesha at the water level of the Rani ki Vav.

 Rani Ki Vav is quite possibly the only Vav that has such intricate patterns and religious ornamentations in a large amount.
 The staircases are straight as well as lateral, along with broad corridors that are surrounded by elaborately carved walls.
 Also, there is a small gate below the last step of the stepwell, with a 30-kilometer tunnel which leads to the town of Siddhpur near Patan.
 Earlier, it was used as an escape gateway for the king, who built the stepwell in the times of defeat, but currently, it was blocked by stones and mud.

 During the month of December or January, a Rani ki Vav festival is held where one can enjoy the cultural programs along with exquisite local cuisine and street shopping.

 Entry Fee: Rs.
 40 for Indians & Rs.
 600 for Foreigners